zwintox/CSharp-GradeBookApplication/README.md

 	- [ ] Create a new class `StandardGradeBook` to contain the Standard Gradebook functionality.
 		- [ ] Create a class `StandardGradeBook` that inherits the `BaseGradeBook` class.
+			- This should be located in the `GradeBooks` directory.
+			- This should use the `GradeBook.GradeBooks` namespace.
 		- [ ] Change the constructor to set the `Type` property to `Standard` in the `StandardGradeBook` class.

 	- [ ] Create a new `RankedGradeBook` to contain the Ranked Gradebook functionality.
 		- [ ] Create a new class `RankedGradeBook` that inherits the `BaseGradeBook` class.
+			- This should be located in the `GradeBooks` directory.
+			- This should use the `GradeBook.GradeBooks` namespace.
 		- [ ] Create a constructor that sets the `Type` property to `Ranked`

 	- [ ] Update the `BaseGradeBook` class's `Load` method to handle multiple types of Gradebooks